jakeberv/bifrost/README.md

 **Branch-level Inference Framework for Recognizing Optimal Shifts in Traits**

 `bifrost` performs branch-level inference of multi-regime, multivariate trait evolution on a phylogeny using [penalized-likelihood multivariate GLS fits](https://academic.oup.com/sysbio/article/67/4/662/4827615).
 The current version searches for evolutionary model shifts under a multi-rate Brownian Motion (BMM) model with proportional regime VCV scaling, operating directly in trait space (e.g., no PCA), and is designed for high-dimensional datasets (p > n) and large trees (> 1000 tips).
-The method will work with fossil tip-dated trees, and will accept most forms of multivaraite comparative data (e.g., GPA aligned morphometric coordinates, linear dimensions, and others).
+The method will work with fossil tip-dated trees, and will accept most forms of multivariate comparative data (e.g., GPA aligned morphometric coordinates, linear dimensions, and others).
 The next major release will enable usage of the [multivariate scalar Ornstein–Uhlenbeck process](https://academic.oup.com/sysbio/article/67/4/662/4827615).

 ---